Finder’s Cryptocurrency Adoption Index measures the growth of cryptocurrencies across the world through a regular survey.Read more…

 According to our survey, an estimated 12 million Brits think cryptocurrency is too complicated to understand

 Bitcoin’s social media success is phenomenal.
-It pulled in 28,866 social media posts on February 15 – its peak of the last three months – according to data from Solume.io.
+It pulled in 28,866 social media posts on February 15, 2018 according to data from Solume.io.
 This equates to approximately 1,203 posts in an hour, 20 posts per minute, or one post every three seconds.
-This figure doesn’t even include the social media posts of other coins in the world of cryptocurrency, such as Ethereum, Bitcoin Cash and Ripple – just to name a few.
+This figure doesn’t even include the social media posts of other cryptocurrencies, such as Ethereum, Bitcoin Cash and Ripple – just to name a few.

 But how many Brits have actually bought cryptocurrency?
 Despite the online popularity, it turns out that not many have, according to our recent survey of 2,000 Brits.
 In fact, the study found that 97.15% have never purchased any cryptocurrency.
 That means over 1.1 million Brits are estimated to have put their money into cryptocurrency.
 Of those who have, the vast majority, 78.95%, said the coin they’ve chosen to buy was bitcoin.